highfidelity/hifi-docs-grav-content/03.create/02.avatars/04.custom-animations/docs.md

 ## Prepare Your Custom Animation

-Before you replace the existing generic animations, you need to prepare your custom animation file.
+Before you replace the existing standard animations, you need to prepare your custom animation file.
 Some guidelines to keep in mind:

 - Animations must have the High Fidelity standard joint names.
 - Animations must have the High Fidelity standard joint orientations (y down the bone).
 - Key frames must have key frames for every joint at the uniform interval of 30 frames per second.
+- Locomotion animation phase has the left ankle in passing position on the frame.
+Try to match this phase if you want your locomotion animation to blend with the default set.

 Once you create your animation: